-- The geothermal production of electric power based on current technics is an expensive option. - Mainly from the economical and technical point of view, the interconnected geothermal production of electric power and heat seems to bevery advantageous.
+The goethermal production of the electric power based on current technics is an expensive option.

+Mainly from the economical and technical point of view seems to be the interconnected geothermal production of electric power and heat very advantageous.

 As the greatest difficulties that stand against an economical realisation of geothermal energy systems were identified: